 These messages not only provided reassurance to their bearers, they could also, in extreme circumstances, mean the difference between life and death.
 Similar documents are carried on some operations by RAF and other service personnel to this day.

 London, Greater London

 Get ready for take-off and wing your way over to a wonderful collection of aircraft, interactives, medals, uniforms, film shows and memorabilia on display and trace the story of the RAF and aviation itself.
-Visit the awe-inspiring sound and light show that takes you back in time to the Battle of Britain.
-The Aeronauts Interactive…
+The Royal Air Force Museum’s purpose is to tell the story of the RAF through is people and collections.
+Discover a…

 Royal Air Force Museum Cosford

 The Royal Air Force Museum Cosford is home to over 75 historic aircraft and offers a fun, entertaining day out for the entire family.
 Aircraft on display include the world’s oldest Spitfire, the unique TSR2 and the mighty Vulcan bomber to name but a few.
 Plus, visitors can now see…